Formation of multiple flocks in a simple nonlocal aggregation model

 for each $i\neq j.$ Note that $g'$ strictly decreasing then increasing on $[0,\infty),$ so for any $y\in \mathbb{R}$ the equation $g'(x)=y$ has at most two solutions.

 \end{proof}

 Note that the only thing we used was that $g$ is concave then convex so this argument applies more generally than to just the power law kernels.

-\begin{lem} Generalized minimizers have the form $(\mathds{1}_{B_s},\mathds{1}_{B_r},\dots\mathds{1}_{B_r})$, for some $s \leq r.$ \end{lem} \begin{proof} In the previous Lemma we saw that generalized minimizers will consist of indicators of balls having at most two different sizes.
+\begin{thm} Generalized minimizers have the form $(\mathds{1}_{B_s},\mathds{1}_{B_r},\dots\mathds{1}_{B_r})$, for some $s \leq r.$ \end{thm} \begin{proof} In the previous Lemma we saw that generalized minimizers will consist of indicators of balls having at most two different sizes.

 Let $m_0$ and $m_1$ be the thresholds from Lemma \ref{lem:1 ball vs 2}.

 The claim follows by induction on the number of balls in a generalized minimizer.
 First, for a given $m>0$ assume that a generalized minimizer consists of four balls, two of which have mass $M,$ and the other two have size $N$.
 Then, by Lemma \ref{lem:1 ball vs 2} $2M\geq m_1,$ $2N\geq m_1,$ and $M+N\leq m_1$.
 So,